 - Establishing proper signage, equipment, policies and guidelines for training for students and staff on evacuation of differently abled individuals.
 The Residence Life office has reached out to SHSU Environmental Health & Safety in an attempt to establish a volunteer program to help with the evacuation of differently abled individuals.
-Residence Life is waiting on the University to establish campus wide procedures that can be modified and implemented in the residence halls. - Establishing Points of Refuge in our residential facilities.
+Residence Life is waiting on the University to establish campus wide procedures that can be modified and implemented in the residence halls.

+- Establishing Points of Refuge in our residential facilities.
 Contact has been made with Environmental Health & Safety Office about this initiative.
-Residence Life is waiting on the University to establish campus wide procedures that can be modified and implemented in the residence halls. - Including the request to have fire systems updated in Belvin & Elliott Hall so that they include a sprinkler system.
+Residence Life is waiting on the University to establish campus wide procedures that can be modified and implemented in the residence halls.

+- Including the request to have fire systems updated in Belvin & Elliott Hall so that they include a sprinkler system.

-- We project to request this as part of a major renovation project during the FY25 and FY27 years.
+- We have requested quotes as part of a major renovation project during FY27.
+This was originally scheduled for FY26 but has been moved to FY27.

 - Jackson Shaver Hall was out of commission while being remodeled during the 23-24 school year.

-- Belvin-Buchanan Hall is currently out of commission and being remodeled.
-Remodeling started May 2024.
+- Belvin-Buchanan Hall was out of commission while being remodeled during the 24-25 school year. .

 - The following dorms were demoed in 2021:

 - Anne Shaver House

 - Gibbs House

 - Houston House

-- Rachel Jackson House
+- · Rachel Jackson House

 - Spirit House

 - Texas House

 - Tripod House

 - Woodland House

 ^{}Bearkat Village Bldg.
-E is the clubhouse for the Bearkat Village facility; therefore it is not listed as a residential facility.
+E is the clubhouse for the Bearkat Village facility; therefore, it is not listed as a residential facility.